 - Firstly, I pour vegetable oil into the pan to prepare to fry the eggplant.
-I slice the eggplant into a circle shape but you can use the slice in any shape as you like.
+I slice it into a circle shape but you can use the slice in any shape as you like.

 - Once the oil is hot, that is when I add each slice of eggplant into the pan.
-Remove each eggplant when both turned brown.
+Remove each of them when they both turned brown.

 - Before you transfer the fried eggplant to the plate, add a paper towel to help absorb the excess oil.
 Set aside for the next step.

-Note: One downside of frying the eggplant is that you need a lot of vegetable oil since the eggplant absorbs a lot of oil when frying.
+Note: One downside of frying the eggplant is that you need a lot of vegetable oil since the it absorbs a lot of oil when frying.
 If you prefer less messy, you can bake it in the oven at 180 C or 356 F in 20 minutes.
-Just drizzle the eggplant with olive oil before baking it.
+Just drizzle it with olive oil before baking it.

 II.
 Cooking the chickpeas and the rest of the ingredients.